 Now that you understand what each platform does and what WooCommerce costs, here are the six areas where they differ most.

 The major difference between WooCommerce and WordPress lies in their purpose.
-In simple terms: WordPress is the operating system; WooCommerce is the app you install on it.
+In simple terms: WordPress is the operating system.
+WooCommerce is the app you install on it.

 1. Purpose

-WordPress is a flexible content management system that lets you build websites for any purpose , blogs, business sites, portfolios, membership sites, eCommerce stores, and more.
+WordPress is a flexible content management system that lets you build websites for any purpose: blogs, business sites, portfolios, membership sites, eCommerce stores, and more.

-The platform offers a user-friendly interface along with extensive design options and additional plugins to customise your website.
+The platform offers a user-friendly interface along with extensive design options and additional plugins to customize your website.
 By default, it works with the Gutenberg block editor, but you can also install page builder plugins like Elementor depending on your project needs.

 ![WooCommerce vs WordPress: What's the Difference and Which Do You Need?
-[2026] 4 Purpose](https://nexterwp.com/wp-content/uploads/2023/08/Purpose.png)
+[2026] WooCommerce vs WordPress: What's the Difference and Which Do You Need?
+[2026]](https://nexterwp.com/wp-content/uploads/2023/08/Purpose.png)

 WooCommerce is a plugin designed specifically to turn a WordPress website into a functional online store.
 It adds product management, cart and checkout flow, payment gateway integrations, shipping rules, tax calculations, and order fulfillment to your existing WordPress site.

 ![WooCommerce vs WordPress: What's the Difference and Which Do You Need?
-[2026] 5 woo](https://nexterwp.com/wp-content/uploads/2023/08/woo.png)
+[2026] WooCommerce vs WordPress: What's the Difference and Which Do You Need?
+[2026]](https://nexterwp.com/wp-content/uploads/2023/08/woo.png)

 2. E-Commerce Features